 But a total reminder of how grateful I am for the simple things I take for granted!
 In the midst of my misery I would have given anything for one of my favorite homemade soups.
-I have a lots of favorites, but if I really had to narrow it down, these would be my top 5!
+I have a lots of favorites, but if I really had to narrow it down, see my top 5 listed below!

 But there are so many more that I love too!
 Browse all of my soup recipes here.